bewe37/4461-Team-1/docs/Deliverable2/DEL2B_Proposal/Team01_ProjectProposal.md

 **Section 3:**

-The closest Mesa example to our phenomenon of echo chamber formation in social media is the Schelling Segregation Model, as it illustrates how individuals could become disengaged or segregated from the larger groups when exposed to a large amount of opposing content and misinformation.
+The closest Mesa example to our phenomenon of echo chamber formation in X is the Schelling Segregation Model, as it illustrates how individuals could become disengaged or segregated from the larger groups when exposed to a large amount of opposing content and misinformation.

 **3.1 Entities**

 * Human Users
-  * Humans are the primary participants in the centralized social networking ecosystem.
+  * Humans are the primary participants in the X ecosystem.
 They actively engage in discussions and continuously communicate and make connections with others.
   * Roles, Behaviors, and Goals:
-    * They use platforms intending to gain accurate knowledge of real-world issues and news, which can sometimes result in being manipulated by bots and receiving disinformation.
+    * They use platforms intending to gain accurate knowledge of real-world disasters, which can sometimes result in being manipulated by bots and receiving disinformation.
     * They tend to interact with others who share the same beliefs or perspectives, sometimes spreading misinformation and unintentionally aiding the bots in their objectives.
     * They leave or become disengaged when exposed to a large amount of opposing content, misinformation/disinformation, and conspiracy.
 * Social Bots
-  * Social bots in social media can be categorized into two types; content-creation bots and content-amplifier bots.
+  * Social bots on X can be categorized into two types; content-creation bots and content-amplifier bots.
   * Roles, Behaviors, and Goals:
     * Content-Creation
       * Content creation bots behave like humans and generate disinformation posts that alter information regarding specific disasters.